Raji-sys/pharm/README.md

-Pharmacy Inventory and Dispensary Management System for hospitals and Pharmacies
+Pharmacy Inventory and Dispensary Management System for hospitals and Pharmacies Built with Django

   Main Pharmacy Store Management:
   New Drugs,